Tax Refund Intercept Program and Passports

 Spouse's Portion of a Refund

-If a joint tax return is filed, the State of Florida will hold the tax refund for 170 days before crediting or disbursing the monies.
+If a joint tax return is filed, the State of Florida will place a temporary hold on the tax refund before crediting or disbursing the monies.
 This is done to allow the spouse to claim their portion of the refund from the IRS.
 To do this, the spouse must file what is called the Injured Spouse Form 8379.